HajimeKawahara/exojax/documents/userguide/memorysetting.rst

 Reducing Device Memory for PreMODIT
 ========================================

-Devide the wavenumber range into multiple segments.
+Divide the wavenumber range into multiple segments.